katajakasa/Utuputki2/utuputki-webui/README.md

 Running
 -------

-1. Copy settings.py-dist to settings.py in src/ directory.
-Edit as necessary.
+Again, Run all commands in utuputki-webui directory.

+1. Create utuputki.conf (or ~/.utuputki.conf or /etc/utuputki.conf) and edit it as necessary.
+   See utuputki.conf.dist for help.
+2. Run database migrations with alembic: `alembic upgrade head`.
-2. Run with `python src/utuputki.py`
+3. Run with `python src/utuputki.py`.

 License
 -------